github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 Since Go uses URLs for package identifiers, it is possible for packages to be imported with different paths.
 For example, the ``glog`` package can be imported using both the ``github.com/golang/glog`` and ``gopkg.in/glog`` paths.

 To handle this, the CodeQL Go library uses a mapping from the package path to a group name for the package.
-This mapping can be specified using the ``packageGrouping`` extensible predicate, and then the models for the APIs in the package will use the group name in place of the package path.
-The package field in models will be the prefix ``group:`` followed by the group name.
+This mapping can be specified using the ``packageGrouping`` extensible predicate, and then the models for the APIs in the package will use the the prefix ``group:`` followed by the group name in place of the package path.

 .. code-block:: yaml